Cardinal-Robotics/ReefscapeBot/README.md

 - [X] Coral subsystem
 - [X] Algae subsystem
 - [X] Automatically align to the REEF w/ vision
+- [ ] Remove AdvantageKit when entering comps, I haven't tested enough to see if our Rio can handle it

 ## Development Journey